builtbycorelot/NFL/README.md

 | `impl` | provide the implementation|

-This of this as distilling RedNode & Redhat Neo4J
+Think of this as distilling ideas from RedNode and Neo4j into a tiny set of verbs.

 ## Vision